 - 1. If you do not already have it loaded from the previous exercise, open the file can.ex2, load all variables, (see Exercise 2.16). - 2.
 Turn off cell labels if they are still showing (check the Selection Inspector). - 3.
-Make a sizable cell selection for example, with Select Cells Through ... - 4.
-Create an Extract Selection ☐ filter (Filters → Data Analysis → Extract Selection or use the quick launch: ctrl+space Win/Linux, alt+space Mac). - 5.
-PAPPLY
+Make a sizable cell selection for example, with Select Cells Through . - 4.
+Create an Extract Selection affilter (available on the toolbar). - 5.
+Apply